AgileRL/AgileRL/docs/custom_architecture/index.rst

 At present, ``MakeEvolvable`` is currently compatible with PyTorch multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
 The network architecture must also be sequential, that is, the output of one layer serves as the input to the next layer.
-Outlined below is a comprehensive table of PyTorch layers that are currently supported by this wrapper.
+Outlined below is a comprehensive table of PyTorch layers that are currently supported by this wrapper:

 .. list-table::